 However, with that out of our way, the game itself is engrossed with multitudes of characters, paths, and choices, and even though your actions don’t really change the city, Night City does change you.

 The Not-RPG RPG

-Marketed as Adventure Role Playing Game, CDPR once again missed their actual mark.
+Marketed as Adventure Role Playing Game, CDPR once again missed its actual mark.
 The game may have multiple choices of dialogues, customizations, and weapons; and even gets you to earn experience points like most RPGs nowadays, it still does not really give you sufficient choices to define itself as an RPG.
-Like if you sneak a lot, it does not give you preferred experience of your playstyle, it rather gives you further options to tweak yourself more and create further choices, without affecting your core basic skills of stealth.
-I have invested almost nothing on COOL (the core feature for stealth), and I am still able to master most of it by investing all the stealth-based points on hacking and technical abilities.
-Instead of enhancing my options to hide better, the game gives me options to affect the detection abilities of enemies, or rather just take them away entirely.
+If you sneak a lot, it does not give you the preferred experience of your playstyle; it gives you further options to tweak yourself more and create further choices, without affecting your core basic skills of stealth.
+I have invested almost nothing on COOL (the core feature for stealth), and I can still master most of it by investing all the stealth-based points on hacking and technical abilities.
+Instead of enhancing my options to hide better, the game gives me options to affect the detection abilities of enemies or take them away entirely.

 The Grind, The Loot, and The Glitches

 Once you get the hang of the core gameplay loop, you will be affixed to it for hours without getting bored.
 But eventually, you will face either one of these, irrespective of your playstyle or story path: